gjfelix/IsletsViability/readme.md

 This repository will include the following files:

- - **Model files**:  files containing the implementation of the models of naked and avascular islets.\
+ - **Model files**:  files containing the implementation of the models of naked and avascular islets.
+Model files include geometries, parameters, meshes, boundary and initial conditions.
+Simulations can be directly reproduced by loading the model files into COMSOL.

     - **Naked islets**: Steady-state simulations of naked avascular islets with 1, 6 and 20 mM glucose and peripheral oxygen between 10 and 350 mmHg
       1. Islet_1_naked.mph
       2. Islet_2_naked.mph